-If you don’t see the ownBrander app, open a support request (Open Case button).
+If you don’t see the ownBrander app, open a support request with the Open Case button.

 Your first ownBrander task is to review the iOS page on ownBrander for your image requirements.
 You will need a lot of them, in specific sizes and formats, and they’re all listed on the ownBrander page.

 There are three sections: Required, Suggested, and Advanced.
 The Required sections contains all of the required elements that you must configure.
 Suggested and Advanced allow additional customizations.